China vs India vs Pakistan: Best Sourcing Country (2026)

 The per-unit FOB price is the first number most founders see, and the most misleading in isolation.
 FOB excludes freight, duty, tariffs, QC overhead, and compliance documentation.
 The table reflects 1,000-unit MOQs on first-order pricing across our 2024-2025 placement data.

-Cotton t-shirt (180gsm, ring-spun)$3.10-$3.80$2.95-$3.60$2.70-$3.30
+Cotton t-shirt (180gsm, ring-spun) $3.10-$3.80 $2.95-$3.60 $2.70-$3.30

-Organic cotton tee (GOTS certified)$4.20-$5.10$3.80-$4.70$3.90-$4.80
+Organic cotton tee (GOTS certified) $4.20-$5.10 $3.80-$4.70 $3.90-$4.80

-Heavyweight hoodie (350gsm fleece)$9.50-$13.20$8.80-$12.40$8.20-$11.60
+Heavyweight hoodie (350gsm fleece) $9.50-$13.20 $8.80-$12.40 $8.20-$11.60

-5-pocket denim jean (12oz rigid)$9.50-$12.80$8.90-$11.50$7.80-$10.40
+5-pocket denim jean (12oz rigid) $9.50-$12.80 $8.90-$11.50 $7.80-$10.40

-Polyester activewear top (recycled)$6.40-$8.90$7.20-$9.60$7.80-$10.20
+Polyester activewear top (recycled) $6.40-$8.90 $7.20-$9.60 $7.80-$10.20

-Lined jacket / outerwear$14.50-$22.00$13.90-$21.50$13.20-$19.80
+Lined jacket / outerwear $14.50-$22.00 $13.90-$21.50 $13.20-$19.80

-Woven cotton shirt (poplin)$5.90-$8.20$5.60-$7.80$5.30-$7.40
+Woven cotton shirt (poplin) $5.90-$8.20 $5.60-$7.80 $5.30-$7.40

-Sources: OneAim Apparel internal sourcing data 2024-2026; cross-referenced with WTO, 2024; TDAP, 2024; ICE cotton futures at $0.82/lb, March 2026.
+Sources: OneAim Apparel internal sourcing data 2024-2026; cross-referenced with WTO, 2024; TDAP, 2024; ICE cotton futures in the low $0.80s/lb, March 2026.

 FOB Cost by Garment Type, USD Cotton t-shirt: China $3.45, India $3.28, Pakistan $3.00.
 Heavyweight hoodie: China $11.35, India $10.60, Pakistan $9.90.
 5-pocket denim jean: China $11.15, India $10.20, Pakistan $9.10.
 Polyester activewear: China $7.65, India $8.40, Pakistan $9.00.
-FOB COST PER GARMENT, USD (MIDPOINT) China India Pakistan Cotton t-shirt $3.45 $3.28 $3.00 Hoodie 350gsm $11.35 $10.60 $9.90 Denim jean $11.15 $10.20 $9.10 Activewear top $7.65 $8.40 $9.00 Source: OneAim Apparel factory quotes, Q3 2024 to Q1 2025 (47 quotes)
+Source: OneAim Apparel factory quotes Q3 2024 to Q1 2025.
+FOB cost per garment, USD (midpoint of quoted range) China India Pakistan Cotton t-shirt $3.45 $3.28 $3.00 Hoodie 350gsm $11.35 $10.60 $9.90 Denim jean $11.15 $10.20 $9.10 Activewear top $7.65 $8.40 $9.00 Source: OneAim Apparel factory quotes, Q3 2024 to Q1 2025 (47 quotes)

 Pakistan wins on raw FOB for cotton basics, denim, and woven shirts.
 India is competitive on organic-certified programs.
 China holds the price ceiling on synthetics and complex construction.
 The FOB ranges hide a real product-philosophy difference: a $3.20 Chinese tee and a $2.80 Pakistani tee are not the same garment.
 Lock yarn count and finishing spec before quoting.